See Vancouver in One Day

 At Grouse Mountain you will ride a gondola high into the mountains.
 On the way up, enjoy great views of the city and the nearby Lions Mountains.
 At the top, you can go for a short hike, visit the resident grizzly bears in the wildlife refuge, watch a lumberjack show, or just enjoy the mountain scenery.

-Grouse Mountain gondola with the city in the background
+Cable car labeled Grouse Mountain carrying passengers over forested area with city and water in the background

 Grouse Mountain Gondola.
 Photo: Destination Vancouver.